OrnateLock/ZeroEye/README.md

 # ZeroEye
-An AI-powered Cybersecurity Copilot by OrnateLock
+An AI-powered Cybersecurity Tool by OrnateLock

 ---

 ## What is ZeroEye?

-ZeroEye is an upcoming open-source cybersecurity tool that uses artificial intelligence to understand, explain, and help respond to system-level security logs.
+ZeroEye is an upcoming cybersecurity tool that uses artificial intelligence to understand, explain, and help respond to system-level security logs.

 The goal is to build a virtual cybersecurity assistant that can: